michalsn/michalsn.dev/content/posts/uuid-with-codeigniter-4.md

 <!--more-->

-Admittedly, working with UUID was not a big challenge when we were working with the Model class, but in order to do it "nicely", we had to use events.
-Everything would be fine until our application itself would not need to use Events.
+Admittedly, working with UUID was not a big challenge when we were working with the Model class, but in order to do it "nicely", we had to use [Model Events](https://codeigniter4.github.io/userguide/models/model.html#model-events).
+Everything would be fine until our application itself would not need to use Model Events.
 Then it would be a mess, because we would have to add UUID support to our existing Events code.

 That is why a special library was created, which extends Model class and gives possibility to work with UUID.
 No matter if we want to store identifiers as text or bytes - everything is handled automatically.